Special-Unitary-Group/xolote/README.md

 pip show python-dotenv
 ```

-### Pinecone.io

-This project uses Pinecone.io as a Long-Term Memory method for AI.
-To obtain the necessary information, do the following:
-Create a Pinecone.io account if necessary and create an Index and API Key, these will be used in the env variables further on.

 ### Environmental variables

 The `.env` file needs to have the following environmental variables for the script to work properly:
 - `OPENAI_API_KEY`: API Key you use for OpenAI access
-- `OPENAI_API_BASE`: Base page for the API
-- `OPENAI_CHAT_MODEL_NAME`: GPT model instance being used
-- `OPENAI_EMBEDDINGS_MODEL_NAME`: Model name for OpenAI embeddings
-- `PINECONE_API_KEY`: Generated Pinecone API Key
-- `PINECONE_ENVIRONMENT`: Provided Environment for Pinecone, generated with Index
-- `PINECONE_INDEX_NAME`: Generated Index name for Pinecone